UbikZ/git-indicator/README.md

 If stdout = 0, then your local master is up to date; otherwise there are commits above your local branch.

+### Libraries

+* [App-Indicator](https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationIndicators): API for panel indicator aera support (gnome).
+* [LibGit](https://libgit2.github.com/): portable and pure C implementation of the Git core methods provided as a re-entrant linkable library with a solid API, allowing you to write native speed custom Git applications in any language which supports C bindings.

 ### TODO LIST
 > You can make pull requests adding the feature name